-diversion through active participation by registrants within the drug delivery chain.
-12 All registrants - manufacturers and distributors alike - must adhere to the specific security, recordkeeping, monitoring and reporting requirements that are designed to identify or prevent diversion.
-13 When registrants at any level fail to fulfill their obligations, the necessary checks and balances collapse.
-14 The result is the scourge of addiction that has occurred.
+(27 (38 the CSA and acted to halt the "widespread diversion of [controlled substances] out of legitimate channels into the illegal market."
+Moreover, the closed-system was specifically designed to ensure that there are multiple ways of identifying and preventing diversion through active participation by registrants within the drug delivery chain.
+All registrants - manufacturers and distributors alike - must adhere to the specific security, recordkeeping, monitoring and reporting requirements that are designed to identify or prevent diversion.
+When registrants at any level fail to fulfill their obligations, the necessary checks and balances collapse.
+The result is the scourge of addiction that has occurred.

-- Central to the closed-system created by the CSA was the directive that the DEA determine quotas of each basic class of Schedule I and II controlled substances each year.
-The quota system was intended to reduce or eliminate diversion from "legitimate channels of trade" by controlling the "quantities of the basic ingredients needed for the manufacture of [controlled substances], and the requirement of order forms for all transfers of these drugs."15 When evaluating production quotas, the DEA was instructed to consider the following information: - a.
+- 339. Central to the closed-system created by the CSA was the directive that the DEA determine quotas of each basic class of Schedule I and II controlled substances each year.
+The quota system was intended to reduce or eliminate diversion from "legitimate channels of trade" by controlling the "quantities of the basic ingredients needed for the manufacture of [controlled substances], and the requirement of order forms for all transfers of these drugs."
+When evaluating production quotas, the DEA was instructed to consider the following information: - a.
 Information provided by the United States Department of Health and Human Services; - b.
 Total net disposal of the basic class by all manufacturers; - c.
 Trends in the national rate of disposal of the basic class; - d.
-An applicant's production cycle and current inventory position; - e.
-Total actual or estimated inventories of the class and of all substances manufactured from the class and trends in inventory accumulation; and - Other factors such as: changes in the currently accepted medical use of substances manufactured for a basic class; the economic and physical https://www.justice.gov/sites/default/files/testimonies/witnesses/attachments/07/18/12/07-18-12- dearannazzisi.pdf).
+An applicant's production cycle and current inventory position: